chapel-lang/chapel/doc/rst/tools/chapel-py/chapel-py.rst

 Usage
 -----

-The library is split into three major components:
+The library is split into several major components:

 * The ``chapel`` module provides the AST node class hierarchy and the ``Context`` object.
 It also provides some higher-level, pure Python implementations of